 C. auris infections have been found in patients of all ages, from preterm infants to the elderly.

 What are the signs and symptoms of C. auris?

-C. auris can be hard to detect because it often happens in patients who are very ill.
+Unfortunately, C. auris can be hard to detect because it often happens in patients who are very ill.
 However, if a patient develops a fever and chills that don’t improve with a normal course of antibiotics, it might be C. auris.
-If you see this occur with a loved one, notify staff.

 How can the spread of C. auris be controlled?